Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Other extensions

 \subsection{Frailty proportional hazards model}

 In cases where the assumption of a homogeneous study population falls short, frailty models offer a valuable alternative.
-These models address situations where the population under consideration comprises heterogeneous individuals with varying risk levels, reflecting the concept of frailty \citep{Balan_Putter_2020}.
+These models account for unobserved heterogeneity in scenarios where the study population comprises individuals with varying baseline risks \citep{Balan_Putter_2020}.

 To handle such scenarios in the framework of smooth transformation models, the approach discussed by \citet{McLain_Ghosh_2013} can be employed.
-The corresponding frailty proportional hazards model introduces an unobservable multiplicative frailty effect $\rF = \rf$ on the hazard,
+The corresponding frailty proportional hazards model introduces an unobservable multiplicative frailty effect $\rF$ on the hazard, with corresponding conditional survivor function

-The model implies that the proportional hazards assumption, that is $\nicefrac{\Hazone(\ry \mid \rf)}{\Haznul(\ry \mid \rf)} = \nicefrac{\hazone(\ry \mid \rf)}{\haznul(\ry \mid\rf)} = \eshiftparm$, holds conditional on frailty $\rF = \rf$.
+The model implies that the proportional hazards assumption, $\nicefrac{\Hazone(\ry \mid \rf)}{\Haznul(\ry \mid \rf)} = \nicefrac{\hazone(\ry \mid \rf)}{\haznul(\ry \mid\rf)} = \eshiftparm$, holds conditional on frailty $\rF = \rf$.
 The frailty $\rF$ specifies a latent random term, assumed to have a certain non-negative distribution, such as the gamma, inverse Gaussian or positive stable distribution \citep{Hougaard_1986}, which, for identifiability, is scaled such that $\Ex(\rF) = 1$.
-The proportional hazards model with gamma frailty can be fitted in \pkg{tram}, using the \cmd{Coxph} function specifying the frailty distribution, for instance \code{frailty = "Gamma"}.
+The proportional hazards model with gamma frailty can be fitted in \pkg{tram}, using the \cmd{Coxph} function specifying the frailty distribution with \code{frailty = "Gamma"}.